zudi-lin/tracking_toolbox/README.md

 ## Installation <a name="installation"></a>

 * Download and install Anaconda (Python 3.7) at [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual) based on your operating system.
 For example, if you are a MacOS user, please download the *MacOS 64-Bit Command Line Installer*.
-This codebase is developed and tested on a 2017 Macbook Pro with *3.1 GHz Intel Core i5* and *16 GB 2133 MHz LPDDR3* memory.
+This codebase is developed and tested on a **2017 Macbook Pro** with a 3.1 GHz Intel Core i5 processor and 16 GB 2133 MHz LPDDR3 memory.

 * Download this package via `git`:
     ```